 Be cautious about giving money away to friends and family too quickly as well after receiving an inheritance.
-As a financial advisor in Utah, I have seen the potential issues and complications that can arise from dealing handouts, from jealousy and entitlement to an open-ended drain on your inheritance.
+As a financial advisor in David County, Utah, I have seen the potential issues and complications that can arise from dealing handouts, from jealousy and entitlement to an open-ended drain on your inheritance.
 I have seen many widows make immediate gifts of money to children, to help them handle the loss of a parent, to then later discover they needed those funds for living and have put themselves in a precarious predicament.
 Creating a plan can still allow you to make gifts while making sure you are taken care of as well.

 Mistake #6: Investing Everything